Our Services

 Fatty liver can be caused by:

-If you're concerned that alcohol may be affecting your liver health, you can use Ubie's free Alcohol-related Liver Disease symptom checker to get personalized insights about your symptoms and risk factors in just a few minutes.
+If you're concerned that alcohol may be contributing to your liver issues, consider using Ubie's free AI-powered symptom checker for Alcohol-related Liver Disease to assess your symptoms and understand your risk factors in just a few minutes.

 Yes.
 In many cases, fatty liver disease stage 1 reversal can happen within months if the underlying cause is addressed.